Sexual health exams for penises, testicles, scrotums, and more

 The doctor or nurse will offer a genital examination including a testicular exam and may also look at your chest and hands.
 If you decline a physical exam, you can still be tested for certain STIs through urine and blood testing.

 Depending on the type of testing you are having, we may have you provide us with a urine sample or send you to the lab with a requisition to be tested.
 Any swab, urine, and/or blood samples that are collected are sent to the lab from our clinics.
-We send many of our patients for blood testing to the lab with a requisition as we are only able to draw blood on Saturdays.
+We send many of our patients for blood testing to the lab with a requisition as we aren’t always able to do blood draws.
 To receive results of testing, you need to make a follow up appointment or make alternate arrangements with us to receive your results.
 We do NOT provide results over the phone.

 You should start having regular sexual health exams when you become sexually active, and should continue yearly even if you don’t have sex anymore.
 We recommend regular check-ups for those who are currently and/or have been previously sexually active.
 We recommend that everyone have a complete screening for sexually transmitted infections yearly or before each new partner.
 Generally, a STI screen will include testing for chlamydia, gonorrhea, HIV, syphilis, and hepatitis.